bretbouchard/Note-Gen/README.md

 POST /generate/progression/random
 {
     "length": 4,
-    "scale": "C major"
+    "scale": "C MAJOR"
 }
 ```

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+For MAJOR changes, please open an issue first to discuss what you would like to change.

 ## License